GUIDE 2024

 The best way to answer this question is by saying that you are flexible in your approach and would manage according to the situation and the available resources (team members).

-Based on the job description and your knowledge about the company, you can tailor your response to the company conducting the interviewing.
+Based on the job description and your knowledge about the company, you can tailor your response to the company conducting the interview.

 Conclusion

-The demand for medical writer jobs is expected to grow at an annular rate of 8%.
+The demand for medical writer jobs is expected to grow at an annual rate of 8%.

 You can’t get a job as a medical writer without going through several interviews.